quarkscript/linux-armv7-xe303c12-only/README.md

 ## make musl X- video driver package
   ./xbps-src -m x86_64-musl -a armv7hf-musl pkg xf86-video-armsoc-git
 ```
-> Since the signing of the kernel may fails with the latest uboot-tools, downgrade of uboot-tools may be required.
+ Since the signing of the kernel may fails with the latest uboot-tools, downgrade of uboot-tools may be required.

->
+ If you plan to re-sign kernel during installation then you will need to install a builded uboot-mkimage/uboot-tools firstly.

-> If you plan to re-sign kernel during installation then you will need to install a builded uboot-mkimage/uboot-tools firstly
+> Be aware!
+Given scripts or packages are not officially supported by any mentioned Linux distributions.